mnelson4/printmyblog/readme.txt

 == Changelog ==

-= 2.3.0 February 6 2020 =
+= 2.3.0 February 17 2020 =
-* Code cleanup
+* Added "HTML" format for easy copy-and-pasting
 * Printing a post using the print buttons now defaults to putting links in parentheses
 * Remove unrendered shortcodes
 * Hide PowerPlay playback controls as they don't work in printouts
 * Fixed a bug that happened first time loading the print-page
 * Add a "Return" button when the print-page is ready
-* Added "HTML" format for easy copy-and-pasting
+* Code cleanup

 = 2.2.2 January 30 2020 =
 * Fix innocuous Javascript error in 2017 theme